github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

     conn.query(q, (err, rows) => {...}); // <-- add 'q' as a SQL injection sink
   });

-We can recognize this using a fuzzy model, as showin in the following extension:
+We can recognize this using a fuzzy model, as shown in the following extension:

 .. code-block:: yaml